 Economic Background and Situation

-The economy has shown strong growth over the past 7+ years, averaging 6.8% a year, helped by 1) market-oriented economic reforms, 2) privatizations in the 1990s, and 3) programs since 2001 to promote trade and attract investment.
-The President and his economic team have continued these policies.
+Peru has continuously improved its GDP growth rate for the past 5 -6 years, helped by 1) market-oriented economic reforms, 2) privatizations in the 1990s, and 3) programs since 2001 to promote trade and attract investment.
+The current President and his economic team have continued these policies.

 Recent expansion has been driven by construction, mining, private investment, exports, and domestic consumption.
 Inflation (annual average) jumped to 5.8% in 2008; fiscal surplus (third year in a row) was 2.1% of GDP.
 Peru's economy is well managed (better tax collection and growth, increasing revenues, and expenditures keeping pace).